Evan Longoria Player Props: Diamondbacks vs. Nationals

-On Wednesday, Evan Longoria (.667 slugging percentage in past 10 games, including four home runs) and the Arizona Diamondbacks play the Washington Nationals, whose starting pitcher will be Patrick Corbin.
-First pitch is at 7:05 PM ET.
+Evan Longoria -- with a slugging percentage of .710 in his past 10 games, including four home runs -- will be in action for the Arizona Diamondbacks versus the Washington Nationals, with Josiah Gray on the hill, on June 8 at 1:05 PM ET.

-In his last game, he hit a home run while going 1-for-4 against the Braves.
+He racked up two extra-base hits in his last appearance (2-for-5 with two doubles and two RBI) against the Nationals.

 Evan Longoria Game Info & Props vs. the Nationals